 The major risk is infection, which can be more or less extensive and more or less serious.
 When nappy rash becomes infected, the redness is accompanied by red pimples in the skin folds, sometimes blisters full of pus.
 It is necessary to consult your pediatrician rapidly.

-Good hygiene, applied delicately, without unnecessary rubbing, using the right products which should be hypoallergenic, alcohol, and paraben-free.
+Good hygiene, applied delicately, without unnecessary rubbing, using the right products which should be hypoallergenic.